layerai-archive/examples/sentiment-analysis/readme.md

 input when producing output.
 The short-term memory allows the network to retain past information and, hence, uncover relationships between data points that are far from each other.
 RNNs are great for handling time series and sequence data such as audio and text.

-Here is the model defination:
+Here is the model definition:
 ```python
 model = Sequential([
 Embedding(vocab_size, 64, input_length=max_length),